 Now, I know its super satisfying to hop into the shower and scrub away the daily grime, especially if you have oily, acne prone or troublesome skin – I’ve been there and I get it, it feels good.
 But for these skin types in particular, over stimulation should really be avoided.
 Boosting circulation is likely to cause flare ups and in these instances, as with sensitive skin, the less touching, the better.

 Unclogs Pores: “Exfoliating removes dirt and debris from the pores”....
 Hmmmm.
 Again, this is the purpose of cleansing.
 Double cleansing with a good, pH balanced cleanser is especially recommended if you often struggle with left over residue.

-So, to answer the frequently asked question ‘will Harlo likely be manufacturing toners or exfoliators in the future?’
+So, to answer the frequently asked question ‘Will Harlo likely be manufacturing toners or exfoliators in the future?’
 The answer is no. We pride ourselves in providing a modest, ethical, and needful collection of high performing products.
+Multifunctional, considered care which exempts those unnecessary for the pocket, or the planet.
 You can now find out more about our ecological ethics and specially selected ingredients on our new glossary and shop pages.

 The act of a botanical skincare ritual provides a shot opportunity for us to connect exclusively with natures nutrients, to touch with intention, gratitude and hopefully just a little self love.